Pint of Science

 9 December 2021

-The Covid in Cartoons Team will present a research paper as part of the Pandemic Perspectives 2021 seminar series.
-The presentation will focus on critical literacy and resilience during the Covid-19 pandemic.
-For full details of the programme, see the Pandemic Perspectives website.
+The Covid in Cartoons Team presented a research paper as part of the Pandemic Perspectives 2021 seminar series.
+The presentation focused on critical literacy and resilience during the Covid-19 pandemic.
+For a recording of the talk, see the Pandemic Perspectives website and our Youtube playlist.

 Political Cartoons and Conflict